DLorenzoLaguno17/The-Cliffborn-Islands/README.md

 * F9 - To view colliders and logic of the game
 * F10 - God mode

+## Innovation

+We have implemented a hook which you may use to overcome the level.
+If it collides with a wall, it moves the player towards it, and if it collides with an enemy, it attracts the enemy to the player.

 ## Special mechanics

 You can push yourself into the air once for each time you leave the ground.
 That means double jump when you leave the gound with a hop or one jump if you are already in a free fall.

-Using the hook on the air won't let you move neither backwards nor forwards with A or D keys, and might leave you in the middle of the abyss, so use it wisely.
+The hook will only work if it collides perpendicularly with a wall.
+Besides, using the hook on the air won't let you move neither backwards nor forwards with A or D keys, and might leave you in the middle of the abyss, so use it wisely.
 The hook cannot be used in GodMode.

-## Innovation

-We have implemented a hook which you may use to overcome the level.
-If it collides with a wall, it moves the player towards it, and if it collides with an enemy, it attracts the enemy to the player.

 ## Credits